Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Tabula : Efficient Nonlinear Activation Functions for Secure Neural Network Inference

 \subsection{Background}

 \textbf{Secure Inference Objectives, Threat Model}\\ Secure neural network inference seeks to compute a sequence of linear and nonlinear operations parameterized by the server's model over a client's input while revealing as little information to either party beyond the model's final prediction.
-Formally, given the server's weights $W_i$ and the client's private input $x$, the goal of secure neural network inference is to compute
+Formally, given the server's model's weights $W_i \in \mathbb{F}_{p}^{M_i \times L_i}$ and the client's private input $x$, the goal of secure neural network inference is to compute $ a_{i} = A(W_i a_{i-1}) $ where $a_{0} = x$ and $A$ is a nonlinear activation function, typically ReLU. $W_i \in \mathbb{F}_{p}^{M_i \times L_i}$ are the weights of the neural network represented as a fixed point number in the finite field of modulus $p$.
+The dimensions $M_i$ and $L_i$ correspond to the output and input dimensions to the linear layer at $i$.
+Convolutions may be cast as a matrix multiply and fit within this framework.